Code of Conduct

 Please take a moment to review this Code of Conduct.
 If you have any questions, contact NASP via firstname.lastname@example.org.

 - Privacy and confidentiality.
-Exercise caution in posting confidential information about students, their families, and others.
-Posts are not anonymous, so specific information about a case could inadvertently reveal the identities of those involved.
+Do not post confidential information that could identify students, their families, or others.
+Specific information about a case could inadvertently reveal the identities of those involved.
 Do not post anything that alone or in combination with other information, such as where you are employed, could compromise the privacy of those involved.
 Post only enough information to help other members understand the question you are posing to them.
+The NASP Communities are not designed to provide specific information on an individual case to parents, teachers, or others and should not be used to replace individual consultation by a school psychologist.

 - Misrepresentation.
 You may not misrepresent your identity or impersonate any person.

 - Commercial messages.
 The posting of commercial messages is prohibited.
 You may contact participants directly with product and service information if you believe it would be helpful to them.
-NASP has the right to remove any content that could create the false impression that NASP endorses a certain product or service.
+Be sure to disclose any commercial benefit or potential financial conflicts of interest in such communications.
+Do not post any content that could create the false impression that NASP endorses a certain product or service.

 - Job postings.
 Notices of position openings are limited to a single posting of no more than two sentences with a link to the application site.
 The NASP Career Center is the best way to reach out to those who are actively seeking employment.